 Be sure to buy an empty spray bottle.
 Bottles that previously contained window cleaning solution, or other substances, do not work very well.
 That’s what I hear.

-One person, who wrote in from , got their empty spray bottle at a flower shop.
-Years ago, I got my empty spray bottle at Costco.
-That was over 10 years ago.
-Wash the baking soda into the spray bottle by running water into the funnel.
+One person, who wrote in from Cornwall, got their empty spray bottle at a flower shop.
+Years ago, I got my empty spray bottle at a DIY shop in Plymouth.
+That was over 10 years ago, wash the baking soda into the spray bottle by running water into the funnel.
 Fill the bottle with water.
 After the bottle fills, you’ll notice undissolved baking soda that has settled at the bottom of the bottle.
 Shake the spray bottle so that all the baking soda dissolves in the water.

 Unless all the baking soda is fully dissolved, some of it gets left behind in the bottom of the bottle as a residue.
 When the oven is cold, spray the baking soda and water solution on to the black stuff.
 Do this one or more times a day.
 It is important to work on a cold oven for two reasons: